Alexia8/TSChallenge/README.md

 native JavaScipt has been used simulating an OOP way of coding.

 ERROR CASES/Possible Unit tests ->
--Make sure the user only inputs numbers
--Make sure the user inputs all three fields
+-Make sure the user only inputs numbers (if he inputs something that is not number it will read it is empty) -Make sure the user inputs all three fields
 -Clean args by restarting game
 -If the user inputs , or . both are validated